leeroddy17/Movie_Recommendations/README.md

-# CSCE_315_Project_2
+# Movie Recommendations

+This project involves taking viewer history data, and building a recommendation interface using JavaSwing to recommend new movies to a user based on their past ratings.

-Cleaner Contains the raw data as well as the cleaner functions implemented in python.
+Cleaner Contains the raw data as well as the cleaner functions implemented in python, which we then moved over to a database.

 To run:
 Compilation: